 Although the 1st and 2nd floors of Scott-South are single-sex rooms by neighbor, the University allows for students on the 3rd floor of Scott Hall to choose a gender inclusive placement.

 UMF is full of diverse cultures, religions, ideologies, gender identities and sexual orientations.
-In acknowledgement of this, we have developed a Diversity Community to reject discrimination and instead foster personal and professional growth in the students, especially around one’s personal identity, in a diverse and global community.
+In acknowledgement of this, we have developed a Diversity themed community to reject discrimination and instead foster personal and professional growth in the students, especially around one’s personal identity, in a diverse and global community.

 Members of this community are encouraged to develop a conscience awareness of themselves and others, to connect their experiences to their role as students, to take personal responsibility to learn more, to participate in self-reflection, to continue the conversation, to engage in the UMF community, and to practice empathy and acceptance while developing skills and insights for the purpose of becoming engaged allies.
 A component of community programming on this floor is focused on increasing knowledge and understanding of the diversity found on the Farmington campus.